Signed in as:

 filler@godaddy.com

-The indigenous ‘heirloom’ varietals - which grow wild in Ethiopia - are responsible for the unique flavour notes which make for an unusual but beautifully refined cup, characterised by strong citric acidity, sweet chocolate and very complex, floral/herbal notes.
-Brandy liqueur, passionfruit, cherry & strawberry, are just some of the flavours that make this coffee from Gelana & Abaya truly exceptional.
+The indigenous ‘heirloom’ varietals - which grow wild in Ethiopia - are responsible for the unique flavour notes which make for an unusual but beautifully refined cup, characterised by strong citric acidity, sweet chocolate , floral/herbal notes and boozy complexity

 Flavour Notes: